 The assessment of association rules is usually based on the values of support and confidence.
-We shall note $supp(I_k)$ the support of the itemset I_k .
-The support and the confidence of the rule $I_1 \Rightarrow I_2$ noted by $Supp(I_1 \Rightarrow I_2)$ and $Conf(I_1 \Rightarrow I_2)$, respectively.
 Support is the percentage of transactions containing an itemset, calculated by its probability, while confidence measures the strength of the rule calculated by the conditional probability of the consequent with respect to the antecedent of the rule.
 Only itemsets with a support greater than a threshold minsupp are considered, and from the resulting association rules, those ones with a confidence less than a threshold minconf are discarded.
 Both thresholds must be fixed by the user before starting the process.

 To deal with the imprecision of fuzzy transactions, we need to obtain the support and the confidence values with alternative methods which can be found mainly in the framework of approximate reasoning.
 We have selected the the evaluation of quantified sentences presented in [40], calculated by means of method GD presented in [13].
+Moreover, as an alternative to confidence, we propose the use of certainty factors to measure the accuracy of association rules, since they have been revealed as a good measure in knowledge discovery too [17].